Dutch barn: In the United States

 Many Dutch barns also were built in other portions of the American Northeast.

 History

-Relatively few—probably less than 600—Dutch barns survive intact in the 21st century.
+Relatively few—probably fewer than 600—Dutch barns survive intact in the 21st century.
 Those that remain date from the 18th and early 19th century.
 Dutch barns rarely remain in a good, unaltered condition.

 The Dutch Barn Preservation Society has cataloged hundreds of standing Dutch Barns throughout the Hudson, Mohawk, and Schoharie Valleys as well as in New Jersey.
 Schoharie County Historian Harold Zoch regularly speaks on Dutch barns.

 Examples

 New World Dutch Barns in the National Register of Historic Places include the Wortendyke Barn, Windfall Dutch Barn, and an example at the Caspar Getman Farmstead.

 Design

 The exterior features a broad gable roof, which, in early Dutch barns extended very low to the ground.
 The barns feature center doors for wagons on the narrow end.
 A pent roof, or a pentice, over the doors offered some protection from inclement weather.
 The siding was usually horizontal and had few details.
 Dutch barns often lacked windows and had no openings other than the doors and holes for purple martins to enter.
 The design of the Dutch barn allows it to have a massive presence, giving it an appearance larger by comparison to other barns.

 Inside the barns are supported by heavy structural systems.
 The mortised and tenoned and pegged beams are arranged in "H-shaped" units.
 The design alludes to cathedral interiors with columned aisles along a central interior space, used in Dutch barns for threshing.
 It is this design that links Dutch barns to the Old World barns of Europe.
 Another distinctive feature of the Dutch barn is that the ends of the cross beams protrude through the columns.
 These protrusions are often rounded to form tongues.
 This feature is not found in any other style of barn design.